JavaIsNotHard/Notes/DDIA/Chapter-10/sort merge join.md

 - to perform the operations, the mapper needs to bring all the items that forms a group into a single reducer

 ## SKEWS
+skewed joins method in Pig first runs a sampling job to determine which keys are hot when we perform the actual join, the mappers send any records relating to a hot key to one of several reducers, chosen at random